cncf/tag-security/assessments/projects/cloudevents/self-assessment.md

 routing of events to consumers.
 The event broker ensures reliable delivery and may enforce security policies.

+#### Developer
+Responsible for incorporating CloudEvents support into their applications to enable interoperability with other services and systems.
+The developer can use CloudEvents SDKs to integrate CloudEvents functionality into their applications.
+Developers also collaborate to ensure the proper functioning of other actors within the CloudEvents ecosystem.

 ### Actions

 #### Event Formatting